Will I Owe Taxes on IBR Loan Forgiveness After 2025?

 What If My Forgiveness Ends Up Being Taxable?

-The main safety valve is the insolvency exclusion.
-It lets you reduce or eliminate tax on canceled debt if, at the time of forgiveness, your total debts exceeded your total assets.
-You claim this on IRS Form 982 (Reduction of Tax Attributes Due to Discharge of Indebtedness).
+Insolvency applies when, at the time of forgiveness, your total debts exceed your total assets.
+You claim it on IRS Form 982 (Reduction of Tax Attributes Due to Discharge of Indebtedness).

-For many long-term borrowers with large balances and modest assets, insolvency can eliminate the tax liability entirely.
-But the IRS requires detailed documentation of your financial situation as of the discharge date.
-A qualified tax preparer or enrolled agent can help you determine whether you qualify and how much of your forgiven balance would be excluded.
+For many long-term borrowers with large balances and modest assets, insolvency can wipe out the tax liability entirely.
+But the IRS requires detailed documentation of your finances as of the discharge date.
+A qualified tax preparer or enrolled agent can help you calculate whether you qualify and how much of your forgiven balance is excluded.

 Related: How Insolvency Affects Taxes on Student Loan Forgiveness